MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/5-set-up-environment.md

 ## Move the work item to Doing

 In this section, you'll assign a work item to yourself on Azure Boards that relates to this module.
 You'll also move the work item to the **Doing** state.
-In practice, you and your team would create work items at the start of each sprint or work iteration.
+In practice, you and your team would create work items at the start of each sprint, or work iteration.

 Assigning work in this way gives you a checklist to work from.
 It gives others on your team the visibility into what you're working on and how much work is left.
 It also helps the team enforce Work in Progress limits, or WIP limits, so the team doesn't take on too much work at any given time.